 - Choose a convening entity to lead the process.
 An independent convener with animal welfare expertise can help guide the parties to an agreed-to mission, objectives and way forward.

-- Get input from members of the community through meetings or surveys to understand local opinions, needs and concerns.
+- Get input from members of the community through local events, meetings or surveys to understand local opinions, needs and concerns.

 - Conduct your own assessment, as a coalition, to get a current, big picture view of your community’s needs.